richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * The document 'R Style.
 An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf)
  * The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards

+This coding standard does not say what to do.
+It does inventorise what other references tell what to do.
+The reader is free to weigh these references after his/her taste.

+New references are always welcome.
+Feel free to add an Issue or a Pull Request.